Are you an adult who has never attended college?

-If you are 60 years of age or older, you may enroll in college credit and noncredit classes on a space-available basis one week before the start of the semester.
+If you are 60 years of age or older and an Ohio resident, you may enroll in college credit and noncredit classes on a space-available basis one week before the start of the semester.
 Normal admission requirements, as well as instructional and general fees are waived.
 In addition to course enrollment, you'll also have the opportunity to use the College facilities, educational services and take part in student activities.

 Let us help you get back on track with your education.
 If you've been away for just a semester or two, you may want to check with your faculty advisor and simply continue where you left off.
 You can find a list of faculty advisors in the student portal myClarkState.
 If you were gone for three years or more, you will need to reactivate your application for admission and speak with an advisor about changes in program requirements since you left.

 Reactivate Application for Admission/Readmission

 If you are returning after three years or more, you will need to apply online to Clark State and re-take the placement tests if necessary before registering for classes in the Records and Registration Office.